-Relationships can be complicated – most of us know this and have experienced it.
+Relationships can be complicated; most of us know this and have experienced it.
 The relationship curve does not stay the same all through your marriage or whatever form of long-term relationship you have chosen.
+And when it feels like you’re slowly drifting apart but can’t do anything to salvage the situation, figuring out things married couples can do to reconnect can be the lifeboat you need.

 Like the stock exchange, there are highs and lows, wins and losses in every relationship.
-And, a major low point is a loss of connection in relationship for various reasons.
+A major low point is a loss of connection in a relationship for various reasons.
 You might be thinking, “How to reconnect with your spouse?
 Is it even possible in the first place?”

 When You Feel Disconnected With Your Spouse: 6 Causes

-Loss of connection in a relationship can happen anytime.
+Loss of connection in a relationship can happen at any time.
 It can happen in the first year of marriage itself or it can happen when you’ve been happily married for 20 years.
 To regain emotional connection can become a lifetime of work, regardless of how long you’ve been together.

-In the first year spouses could have adjustment issues, sometimes one spouse becomes controlling and the other wants space.
+In the first year, spouses could have adjustment issues, sometimes one spouse becomes controlling and the other wants space.
 The loss of connection in a relationship can make both spouses distraught, and the causes of disconnection can be multiple.
+“I felt emotionally disconnected from my husband, and I didn’t even know why.
+It took a few heart-to-hearts, a few heated arguments, and lots of understanding to realize that he felt unloved and felt as though he had to change himself to cater to me.

 1. Adjustment issues

-Archie and Liz had been married for a year, when certain issues started creeping in.
+Archie and Liz had been married for a year when certain issues started creeping in.
 Archie was a morning person, Liz wasn’t.
 Archie could barely tolerate a spoonful of chili flakes, Liz was a spice fiend.
-None of these seemed like life-altering differences, but they became obstacles to building connection in a marriage.
+None of these seemed like life-altering differences, but they became obstacles to building connections in a marriage.

 2. Control vs too much space

 A controlling husband or a wife who is completely spaced out are both bad for a relationship.
-But when couples fail to find the middle path, disconnection happens.
-And with disconnection, ways to reconnect with a spouse also fall by the wayside.
+But when couples fail to find the middle path, there’s often a disconnect.
+With disconnect, ways to reconnect with a spouse also fall by the wayside.

-When one spouse is a control freak and the other spouse keeps harping on individuality and space and wants more me time issues start in the marriage.
+When one spouse is a control freak and the other spouse keeps harping on individuality and space and wants more me time, issues begin to fester in the marriage.
 This can lead to loss of connection in the relationship as resentment builds, or one partner starts feeling stifled.

 3. Money issues